LinShi11/csci-476-594-spring2021-private/lab03/README.md

 uid=0(root) gid=1000(seed) groups=1000(seed),4(adm),24(cdrom),27(sudo),30(dip),46(plugdev),120(lpadmin),131(lxd),132(sambashare),136(docker)
 #
 ```
 In the end, I found the number to be 1046 as delta, which was **way** bigger than I expected.
-Then given a second thought, since this is a 64-bit version.
+Then given a second thought, since this is a 64-bit version, it may be different than 32-bit version.
+Based on the output, we could see that I am running a shell with root privilege.
+Proving that 64-bit programs are harder to hack, but not impossible.